 We suggest you spend some time with these questions and come up with answers based on your practical experience from using QTP in your respective projects.

 Another important question that your interviewer would be interested to know is the statistics.
-For example:

 - How many scripts did you have?